kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 {% capture overview %}
 This tutorial provides an introduction to the [Stateful Set](/docs/concepts/controllers/statefulsets.md) concept.
-It demonstrates how to create, delete, scale, and update a Stateful Set, and it examines how a Stateful Set interacts with the [Pod](/docs/user-guide/pods/single-container/) concept.
+It demonstrates how to create, delete, scale, and update the container image of a Stateful Set.
+It also demonstrates how Stateful Sets interact with the [Pod](/docs/user-guide/pods/single-container/) concept.
 {% endcapture %}